Rebuilding Life : Rehabilitating Homes for Returning Families

 The Need on the Ground

-A vast number of families remained homeless due to destruction and deteriorating infrastructure and their houses.
+A vast number of families remained homeless due to destruction and deteriorating infrastructure in their houses.

-In partnership with the Ministry of Social Affairs and Labor, our teams are working to identify priority homes for rehabilitation, focusing especially on vulnerable families and internally displaced persons who are eager to return to their communities.
+In partnership with the Ministry of Social Affairs and Labor, our teams are working to identify priority homes and schools for rehabilitation, with a particular focus on vulnerable families and internally displaced persons eager to return to their communities.

 When the war ends, a new journey of return begins.